-In this article, Mart Abramov, CEO of digital tax advisors Tax Scouts, takes a closer look at the legal structure new business owners should be considering, including the pros and cons of each.
+In this article, Mart Abramov, CEO of digital tax advisors Tax Scouts, takes a closer look at the legal structure new business owners should be considering, including the pros and cons of being a sole trader against a limited company.

 With this in mind, I’m going to examine both structures and what they can offer.
 If you’re a new business owner, I aim to make the choice a little bit clearer so that you can hit the ground running.
 Read on to find out more.